 The exercise should be a series of gradual curves, not a straight line to a sharp turn.

-How to ride a 5-meter loop
+How to ride a 5-meter loop in trot

 Let’s take an example of riding on the left rein, a loop between F and M.

 Begin the movement by riding off the track directly from F – do not allow your horse to cling to the track and drift past the marker; you should be leaving the track by the time your own body passes F.

 Make the turn by turning your torso to the left a bit more than you did during the preceding corner, and putting a little more weight into your left stirrup.